pismute/coroutine-tutorial/tutorial.md

 ** Set Comprehensions **

-In Python 2.7+ there are also exist set comprehensions comprehensions.
+In Python 2.7+ you can also write comprehensions over sete.

 [[[cog
 print({a for a in [1,1,2,3]})